bambschool/preschool/README.md

 # BAMB!
 Preschool — Modeling 101

 A short preparatory course for the [BAMB!
 Barcelona Summer School for Advanced Modeling of Behavior](https://github.com/bambschool).
-Three lectures covering the modeling foundations expected of all BAMB! participants.
+One introductory and three practical lectures covering the modeling foundations expected of all BAMB! participants.
+Notebooks in this repo are for practical lectures 2-4.

 📄 **Course page: [bambschool.github.io/preschool](https://bambschool.github.io/preschool)**